ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-rollup.md

 This section explains how to to initiate a <a data-quicklook-from="arbitrum-rollup-chain">`Rollup Orbit`</a> chain step by step.

-For those who prefer diving directly into coding without an extensive tutorial, we recommend starting with [this example code](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/create-rollup-eth/index.ts) taken from the Orbit SDK repository.
+For those who prefer diving directly into coding without an extensive tutorial, we recommend exploring [this example code](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/create-rollup-eth/index.ts) taken from the Orbit SDK repository.
 It provides a practical demonstration of deploying a Rollup Orbit chain from the ground up.

 ### Rollup Orbit chain deployment
 The main benefit of our Orbit SDK is to streamline the deployment of Orbit chains core contracts.